Bruno-Rodriguez/quiescent-galaxy/README.md

 # quiescent-galaxy
-Codes for selecting and studying the photometry of quiescent galaxies.
+Codes for selecting quiescent galaxies and studying their IR and radio emissions.